RSH2000/WOTbench/README.md

 # WOTbench
-a Web of Things Benchmark
+A Web of Things Benchmark